alphagov/accessibility-personas/source/pawel/index.html.md

 ## Chromebook help

-The simulation needs to be re-activated by clicking the "Start" button on every new website and tab.
 Best use headphones and make them loud enough.

 ## Training tasks

-Do the following tasks first on the page with issues and then on the page with fixes.
+Do the following tasks logged in as Pawel first on the page with issues and then on the page with fixes.
 You have 2 minutes.

 1. Read the text.
 What should you do if you want to know more?